|MP 7.01.14||Open and Thoracoscopic Approaches to Treat Atrial Fibrillation (Maze and Related Procedures)|

 The maze or modified maze procedure, performed on a non-beating heart during cardiopulmonary bypass with or without concomitant cardiac surgery is considered medically necessary for treatment of symptomatic, drug-resistant atrial fibrillation or flutter.

-Given the availability of less-invasive alternative approaches in the treatment of atrial fibrillation (See policy 2.02.19), performing the maze procedure without concomitant cardiac surgery should rarely be needed.
+Given the availability of less-invasive alternative approaches in the treatment of atrial fibrillation (AF; see Policy No. 2.02.19), performing the maze procedure without concomitant cardiac surgery should rarely be needed.

 Published studies on the maze procedure describe patients with drug-resistant AF and atrial flutter as having experienced their arrhythmias for an average of 7 or more years and having unsuccessful results with an average of 5 or more antiarrhythmic medications.

 Effective January 1, 2007, CPT code 33253 was replaced with the following 5 CPT codes specific to the various open and endoscopic maze procedures: